-Walter Latimer is a Shareholder in the firm's Products Liability & Toxic Torts and Aviation Practice Groups in the Miami office.
+Walter Latimer is a Shareholder in the firm's Insurance Practice Groups in the Miami office.

 Walter is an AV-rated trial lawyer who focuses his practice on complex high-exposure transportation, toxic tort, product liability, premises liability, professional liability, general liability, resort and maritime torts, and other risks, from pre-trial through appeal.
-He is licensed in all courts in Florida, the U.S. Virgin Islands, and Missouri, and has appeared in numerous other jurisdictions pro hac vice for trial.
+He is licensed in all courts in Florida and Missouri, and has appeared in numerous other jurisdictions pro hac vice for trial.
 He has over thirty years of experience with both national and international clients in numerous successful high-exposure civil cases, in both state and federal courts around the country.

 Focusing on the facts and issues that win lawsuits, Walter provides targeted trial preparation for those cases that cannot be resolved after early evaluation.
 He is involved throughout the entire trial process by handling testimony, managing the trial team, and utilizing preeminent experts in far-reaching medical and scientific fields.
 He also provides independent case evaluation.
 By keeping pace with emerging science, he quickly spots experts whose opinions cannot be supported.
 He was been honored as one of the Top Ten defense attorneys in the United States.